CumulusNetworks/docs/content/cumulus-vx/_index.md

 ## What is Cumulus VX?

 Cumulus VX is a free virtual environment designed for cloud and network administrators that introduces you to open networking where you can learn and test the latest technology from Cumulus Networks in your own time, at your own pace, and within your own environment, without organizational and economic barriers.
 Use Cumulus VX to produce sandbox environments for prototype assessment, pre-production rollouts, and script development.
-Refer to the {{<link url="Overview" text="overview">}} for additional information about Cumulus VX, to see a list of the supported platforms, and to read the support policy.
+Refer to the {{<link url="Overview" text="Cumulus VX overview">}} for additional information about Cumulus VX, to see a list of the supported platforms, and to read the support policy.

 ## How do I use Cumulus VX?